HumanSignal/label-studio/docs/source/tutorials/dummy_model.md

         self.labels = schema['labels']

     def predict(self, tasks, **kwargs):
-        """ This is where inference happens: model returns the list of predictions based on input list of tasks """ predictions = []
+        """ This is where inference happens: model returns the list of predictions based on input list of tasks
+        """
+        predictions = []
         for task in tasks:
             predictions.append({
-                'result': [{
+                'score': 0.987,  # prediction overall score, visible in the data manager columns 'model_version': 'delorean-20151021',  # all predictions will be differentiated by model version 'result': [{
                     'from_name': self.from_name,
                     'to_name': self.to_name,